Use Due Dates Differently in Public and Private

 In public, don’t set a Due date if the task doesn’t have one yet.
 Or if you feel you must, adopt a way to clearly indicate the anomaly, e. g., use a tag or custom field like “Estimated,” for example.

-For your own reminders to public tasks, consider “Create follow-up task” Shift+Tab+F to create a private follow-up task and using an appropriate My Tasks section for when to do/follow-up work (instead of trying to use the Due date for that purpose), or perhaps use a Start date (if on a paid plan), though that doesn’t help when using the Rule trigger for when a date is approaching.
+For your own reminders to public tasks, consider “Create follow-up task” Shift+Tab+F to create a private follow-up task and using an appropriate My Tasks section for when to do/follow-up work (instead of trying to use the Due date for that purpose), or perhaps use a Start date (if on a paid plan), though that doesn’t help when using the Rule trigger for when a date is approaching and you can now use rules for Start date is approaching.

 Facilitate your own workflow with Due dates, but not at the expense of others when in collaboration.